thepigeonoftime/add-snippet.alfredworkflow/README.md

 and use the last modified one.

-Next you can change to the delimiter for the first two first fields.
+Next you can change the delimiter (default is colon).
 Note that this character can appear in the snippet itself, not a problem.
-It is colon by default but can be changed.
 Just click the middle item of the tier and change DLM to the desired character (surrounded by single quotes).